Toruńska Street, Bydgoszcz: Main areas and edifices

 On the plot of the vocational school for wood (Zespół Szkół Drzewnych w Bydgoszczy) stood in the late 19th century the "Samuel Zimmer machine Factory" (Fabryka Maszyn Samuela Zimmera).
 Set up in 1884 by engineer Zimmer within the Blumwe's factory premises at Wilhelmestraße (today's Nakielska street), the company moved in October 1898, into the newly built factory at this very spot.
-It then employed 30 workers and was specialzed in producing straw elevators for threshing machines.
+It then employed 30 workers and was specialized in producing straw elevators for threshing machines.